 Licking feet and legs can be as a result of various things in dogs, including allergies, illnesses or even stress behaviors.
 Allergies are the most common in dogs, with yeast infections coming second.
 Allergies can make the area turn red and itchy, making the dog want to lick and chew on them.
 After some time, the area may be stained with saliva, particularly in lighter or white-coat dogs.

 This frequent licking of the paw can be a sign of infection.
 The subsequent tips can help protect your dog’s paws.
 Foot soaks are an extraordinary way to sterilize the paws.
 I recommend it not only for dogs with brown paws, itchy, inflame irritated paws but also for dog’s that are exposed to certain contaminants.

 3. The Weathers

-To treat this obsessive licking, I suggest povidone iodine or Betadine solution because it’s natural antifungal, antiviral, safe, non-stinging, non-toxic, non-abrasive natural product.
+To treat this obsessive licking, we suggest povidone-iodine or Betadine solution because it’s natural antifungal, antiviral, safe, non-stinging, non-toxic, non-abrasive natural product.
 It is an extremely compelling disinfectant for your dog’s paws.
 You can either have your furry friend simply walk through the tube a couple of times, or stand him in it for 30 seconds.
-Then pat the paws and dry with a towel.
+Then, pat the paws and dry with a towel.